-BRIDGES (formerly CORE-PPP): Short to mid-term (1 – 3 years) collaborative research projects between researchers employed at a public research institution in Luxembourg and a company based either in Luxembourg or abroad.
-Two deadlines per year, in March and September.
+BRIDGES: Short to mid-term (1 – 3 years) collaborative research projects between researchers employed at a public research institution in Luxembourg and a company based either in Luxembourg or abroad.
+Two deadlines per year, in April and October.

-Industrial Fellowships (formerly AFR-PPP): PhD or Postdoc grants with research carried out in collaboration with a Luxembourg-based industry partner.
-Two deadlines per year, in March and September.
+Industrial Fellowships: PhD or Postdoc grants with research carried out in collaboration with a Luxembourg-based industry partner.
+Two deadlines per year, in April and October.

 IPBG: Industrial Partnership Block Grant.
 Block allocation of PhD and/or Postdoc grants for industrial partnerships between research institutions and industry partners in Luxembourg.
 Pilot Call launched with a deadline of 15 September 2016.